So You’ve Been Deferred… Now What?

 In the past few days I’ve already heard several parents fret over their son or daughter getting deferred from a college they considered to be a target or safety school.
 “It makes no sense!
 Why would a school defer an applicant who is overqualified?”
 For better or worse, colleges pay close attention to their “yield,” the percentage of students who are accepted and choose to attend that particular institution.
 If colleges routinely accept overqualified students who have no real intention of attending (because they are using the college as a backup or safety option), they’ll find themselves with a lower and, therefore less attractive, yield.
 As a result, many colleges choose to defer top students whom they feel may not be genuinely interested in enrolling.
 Students who follow up with steps one and two above and demonstrate a desire to matriculate will have a far better chance of being accepted in the spring than students who sit back and do nothing.

-In the end, you’ll want answers and we’re sorry to say you’ll just have to wait to get them.
-That’s got to be the hardest part about being deferred.
-You might immediately wonder how many students are accepted in regular decision after being deferred?
+We know you want answers, and we’re sorry to say you’ll just have to wait to get them.
+This has to be the hardest part about being deferred.
+You might immediately wonder how many students are accepted in regular decision after being deferred.
 This, of course, varies from school to school.
-In the spring of 2015, just over 5 percent of students who were deferred from MIT were later accepted in the regular decision round.
+In the spring of 2019, just under three percent of students who were deferred Early Action from MIT were later accepted in the regular decision round.
 At many public and less selective private schools across the country, well over half of deferred students are eventually offered admission for the following fall.
 So keep that chin up and your spirits strong.
 A deferral does not equal a rejection.
 Instead, think of this as an opportunity to challenge yourself to identify other college options that may be equally strong fits.
-There’s more than one college out there that can make you truly happy.
+There’s more than one college out there that can make you happy and support your educational and professional goals.